-As a photojournalist and cinematographer, Thomas DeSoto was indeed everywhere recording history or helping create it.
+As a photojournalist and cinematographer, Thomas DeSoto was seemingly everywhere, recording history or helping create it.
 His photography was not limited to or defined by any categories or genre.
 He was ubiquitous.
 He had his lens focused on everything, including sports, fashion, wildlife, music, motion pictures, art, news, local and national politics, and environmentalism.
 The immense diverse body of work he has created will undoubtedly earn him recognition as one of the great photographers of our time.

 (Due to limited space for our printed story in Encinitas Magazine, the story you’re about to read just covers a small portion of Thomas DeSoto’s, life, projects, and contributions.
 Soon we will be expanding this online post to cover much more of Tommy’s story including his work and collaboration with environmentalist Julia ‘Butterfly” Hill, entrepreneur Beaver Theodosakis and writer Salaman Rushdie.)